-The council approved their license via resolution, but Leaf Joint is still waiting on their conditional license from the NJCRC for a micro-license.
+The council approved their license via resolution.
+But Leaf Joint is still waiting on its conditional license from the NJCRC for a micro-license.

 “We’re at 391 Central Ave.
 We’re currently running a smoke shop there.
 It’s across from the post office and parking authority,” he added.

-He is waiting for his state license to determine when they will open, as well as how they will acquire products as well.
+He is waiting for his state license to determine when they will open.
+It is also a question of how they will acquire products as well.

 “I’m hearing that they’re not too much ahead of us,” Jefferson said about the licensed cannabis cultivation companies.

-He noted federal cannabis legalization would make it easier to operate a business, also mentioning that President Joe Biden (D) announced the beginning process to change the legal status of cannabis last week.
+He noted federal cannabis legalization would make it easier to operate a business.
+President Joe Biden (D) announced the beginning process to change the legal status of cannabis last week.

 Jefferson praised the progress made in cannabis under Mayor Steve Fulop’s leadership compared to other municipalities that banned dispensaries.

-Harmony Dispensary, which has an open location in Secaucus and an unopened location in Jersey City, was also at the cannabis career fair looking for workers.
+Harmony Dispensary was also at the cannabis career fair looking for workers.
+They have an open location in Secaucus and an unopened location in Jersey City and Hoboken.
 A representative from Harmony could not give an answer when they’ll open.

 The Jersey City Cannabis Job Fair and Education

-Furthermore, Brendon Robinson of the Minority Cannabis Academy (MCA) was also tabling at the cannabis job fair with his partner, Stanley Okoro.
+Brendon Robinson of the Minority Cannabis Academy (MCA) was tabling at the cannabis job fair with his partner, Stanley Okoro.

-He explained they have been training people to work at licensed cannabis companies, especially in dispensary budtender and plant growing jobs.
+He explained they have been training people to work at licensed cannabis companies.
+Dispensary budtenders and plant-growing jobs are the most sought-after positions.
 They have been working with the dispensaries to place people as well.